 Bowers v.
 Hardwick (1986) & Lawrence v.
 Texas (2003)

-To think that less than 40 years ago the Supreme Court was allowing states to tell people how to get it on–or not–in the bedroom.
-Since 2003, this country, and the Supreme Court have come a long way.
+To think that less than 40 years ago the Supreme Court was allowing states to tell people how to get it on—or not—in the bedroom.

 The Bowers case began in 1982, when Atlanta police officer Keith Torick issued Michael Hardwick a citation for public drinking.
 Hardwick missed his original court date due to a clerical error, but quickly paid his fine.
 Officer Torrick, who had gotten a warrant for Hardwick’s arrest, showed up at Hardwick’s house three weeks after the man had paid his fine to serve the invalid warrant and arrest him.